What is Regenerative Medicine?

-Blood products such as platelets and stem cells, as well as adipose (fat) tissue, are harvested from you, and then injected back into your body to stimulate regeneration of failing tissues.
+Blood products such as platelets and stem cells, are harvested from you, and then injected back into your body to stimulate healing and regeneration of failing tissues.

 As a leader in Regenerative Medicine in Southwest Arizona since opening in 2013, Rejuv Medical Southwest has been specializing in providing minimally invasive, non-surgical and cost-effective treatments for common musculoskeletal and orthopedic conditions.

 The Idea – Regenerative Medicine combines advancements in cutting edge technology, combined with your innate healing capacity, to safely, effectively, and sustainably treat many conditions previously requiring much more invasive treatment.

 The Focus – To repair damaged tissue by stimulating the body’s own repair mechanisms to heal previously injured tissue unable to heal with other conservative treatments.